aquasecurity/kube-bench/docs/README.md

 `groups` is a list of subgroups that test the various Kubernetes components that run on the node type specified in the `controls`.

-For example, one subgroup checks parameters passed to the API server binary, while another subgroup checks parameters passed to the controller-manager binary.
+For example:one subgroup checks parameters passed to the API server binary, while another subgroup checks parameters passed to the controller-manager binary.

 ```yml